simgerchev/public-repo-notes/learning-notes/comptia-aplus/notes-one.md

 - External device connections
     - Uses the SATA standard
 - Similar in size to SATA
     - Connectors are physically different
+## SCSI Device Cables 3.1